(Last Updated June 25, 2022)

-(1) The Infrastructure Investment and Jobs Act has passed, but it does not contain EV tax credits.
+(1) The Infrastructure Investment and Jobs Act passed in 2021, but it does not contain EV tax credits.
+It does include $7.5 billion for building EV charging stations, although this has little effect on Tesla, which already has its own extensive Supercharger Network.

-(2) The Build Back Better Act (H. R. 5376) passed the House of Representatives on November 19, which contains EV tax credits, as laid out below.
+(2) The Build Back Better Act (H. R. 5376) passed the House of Representatives on November 19, 2021; it contains EV tax credits, as laid out below.

-(3) However, the Build Back Better Act must now pass the Senate, where there is opposition from Senators Joe Manchin and Kyrsten Sinema.
+(4) However, the House's Build Back Better Act must now pass the Senate and be reconciled re: EV tax credits, but there is firm opposition from Senators Joe Manchin and Kyrsten Sinema.
+Without their support, the Build Back Better Act will not become law.

-As of November 2021, there are two major initiatives moving through Congress that would impact EVs and Tesla in particular:
+In 2021, two major initiatives moved through Congress that impacted EVs and Tesla in particular:

-1. The $1 trillion Bipartisan Infrastructure Bill (or more specifically, The Bipartisan Infrastructure Investment and Jobs Act).
+1. The $1 trillion Bipartisan Infrastructure Bill became law on November 5, 2021 (or more specifically, The Bipartisan Infrastructure Investment and Jobs Act).

 On August 10, 2021, The US Senate passed this 2,700 page, $1 trillion bipartisan infrastructure bill that would provide $7.5 billion for building new EV charging stations, as well as funding for roads, bridges, public transportation, clean water, broadband infrastructure, and cybersecurity.
 In a 50-50 tied Senate, it was notable that this bill passed with bipartisan support with a 69-30 vote.
 However, this bill does not deal with EV tax credits.
 The bill finally passed the House on November 5, 2021 and was signed into law by President Biden.